Help

 What do the AQF levels mean?

-Certificate II: Clear language with limited complexity (~500 words/section)
+Certificate II: Routine tasks with limited complexity

-Certificate IV: Analytical thinking, supervisory context (~700 words/section)
+Certificate IV: Analytical thinking and supervisory responsibility

-Diploma: Strategic planning, management concepts (~800 words/section)
+Diploma: Strategic planning and management concepts

 📆 Changelog / What's New